Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Personal loans are a good option for entrepreneurs with a steady source of income and good credit that need funding to start a small business.
 These loans are based on your personal finances, rather than your business.

-- Business credit cards are a faster alternative to a line of credit for small, day-to-day expenses.
-And if you pay it off each month, you won't pay interest.
+- Business credit cards are faster line of credit alternatives for small, day-to-day expenses.
+And if you pay the card off each month, you won't pay interest.

 - Investor financing offers funds you don't need to repay in exchange for a share of your business.
 It's a popular option for startups, but you'll lose some control over the direction of your business.